devMyeong/devMyeong.github.io/_posts/graphics/unreal/2022-12-13-unreal-usc-udemy.md

 ```

 ### 02-16 Delta Time
+- What is Delta time? the time between frames
+- What is Frame(Tick)? a single image updated to the screen
+- What is Frame rate? the number of frames updated per second we often hear the term FPS
 - What you should do instead is take your desired movement rate and multiply it by Delta time this will scale the movement rate by exactly the amount that you need to move your actor by the desired

 ### 02-17 Turn at Rate